carneades/carneades-3/doc/manual/argument_graphs.md

 "in".
 Conversely, a negative premise holds only if its statement is "out".

-Prior models of argument graphs do not distinguish pro and con arguments or positive and negative premises.
+Prior models of argument graphs did not distinguish pro and con arguments or positive and negative premises.
 Rather, in these prior approaches all argument nodes are pro and all premises are positive.
 Our approach has the advantage of reducing the number of